okapi-web/php-aop/README.md

 - **Pointcut**: A set of join points where you can apply your advice.
 Pointcuts are defined by the `#[Pointcut]` attribute.

+- **Weaving**: The process of applying your advice to your target classes.

 ## Create a Kernel